edm1/gwas-enrichment/README.md

 In addition to matching null distribution sample to test SNP MAF and LD scores, SNPs can be matched on genomic features (e.g. whether test SNP was exonic, intronic or intergenic).

-Use `--features <file1.txt> <file2.txt> ...` where each text file is a list of SNPs that share a featue.
+Use `--features <file1.txt> <file2.txt> <...>` where each text file is a list of SNPs that share a featue.
 Scripts to help make exon/intron feature files are [here](make-features/make-genomic-features/).

+#### Exclude similar test SNPs

+Test SNPs can be excluded based on their proximity to other test SNPs or (similarly) by thier degree of LD (r2 score).
+SNPs are sorted by ascending P-values to ensure the most significant SNP is kept.

+To exclude by proximity use `--testposrange <int>` where int is a value in kb.
+For example, `--testposrange 1000` would exclude test SNPs that are within 1Mb of a SNP with a lower P-value.

+To exclude based on r2 scores, provide a plink LD map using `--ldmap <plink ld file>` and set the max r2 score with `--maxr2 <float>` (deafult: 0.7).